Tkangogo/Know-Your-Places/README.md

-# Know Your Places Learning Game
+# Know Your Places Game

 ## Overview
 This educational app helps users learn the names and locations of places.
 The program includes two versions: one for Kenya counties and another for U.S. states.
 It displays a blank map and prompts users to guess the names of counties or states.
 When a correct guess is made, the name is displayed at the correct position on the map.
 At the end of the game, a CSV file is generated with the names of places the user failed to guess, allowing them to review and learn.